 I usually buy after the pullback from the breakout.
 A lot of times, I trade, but it’s okay because I would rather have a confirmation.

-If I am not confident that the price will continue moving up, I will not buy the stock.
+If I am not confident that the price will continue moving up, I will not buy the stock or close my existing positions.
+E.g. After a price break, there is no formation of higher high.

 It is just my preference, and it is my trading style.
 If you want to follow my method, backtest it, and let me know the results.